OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 * The ASE can help identify certain lock conditions and Configuration and Status Registers (CSR) address mapping and pointer math errors.

-* The ASE presents a memory model to the AFU that tracks memory requested as accelerator workspaces.
+* The ASE tracks memory requested from the accelerator.
 The memory model immediately flags illegal memory transactions to locations outside of requested memory spaces.
 Consequently, you can fix incorrect memory accesses early, during the simulation phase.